Security Council

 -

 The United Nations Security Council serves as the principal global body tasked with maintaining international peace and security.
 To enforce these principles, the Security Council has the authority to pass binding resolutions that all members are obliged to comply with; this includes imposing economic sanctions and deploying peacekeeping troops.
-This year, the Security Council will function uniquely by using a perceptual moderated caucus, where delegates can constantly propose directives in response to the crisis, and the dais will update that situation accordingly.
-There will still be 5 permanent UN members that yield veto power and 10 non-permanent nations elected by the General Assembly for a two-year term.
+This year, the Security Council will function by using a perceptual moderated caucus, where delegates can constantly propose directives in response to the crisis, and the dais will update that situation accordingly.
+There will still be 5 permanent UN members and 10 non-permanent nations elected by the General Assembly for a two-year term.
+Note: The permanent 5 countries will NOT be wielding any veto power within the Security Council at HSMUN.

 -